azmigueldario/giardia_mlst_2023/scripts/clustering_tsne/README.md

 # Scripts for clustering and selection of representative samples

+## Dependencies
 This step is dependent on the `sci-kit` package for python.
-The runtime environment can be reproduced by creating a conda environment using the `environment.yml` available in this directory.
+The runtime environment can be reproduced by creating a conda environment using the `tsne_environment.yml` available in this directory.
+Alternatively, a python `virtual environment` for this step can be created with the `tsne_requirements.txt`

+## Steps
-The master script `clustering_selection_genomes.sh` extracts all fasta files resulting from the Bactopia run into a single folder, runs `QUAST` and selects high quality genomes based on pre-defined parameters, analyzes mash distances among the dataset using `sourmash`, and performs clustering and subsampling with `t-SNE` and `HDBSCAN`
+The master script `clustering_selection_genomes.sh` uses all fasta files resulting from the Bactopia run into a single folder, runs `QUAST` and selects high quality genomes based on pre-defined parameters, analyzes mash distances among the dataset using `sourmash`, and performs clustering and subsampling with `t-SNE` and `HDBSCAN`

 The jupyter notebook contained in this folder (`tsne_notebook.ipynb`) can be helpful to select the optimal hyperparameters for HDBSCAN clustering.